Azure/azure-sphere-samples/Samples/SystemTime/README.md

 1. Ensure that the coin cell battery is not installed and the J3 jumper is set to the 3v3 position (pins 2 and 3 of J3 are connected).
 For more information, see the [MT3620 development board user guide](https://docs.microsoft.com/azure-sphere/hardware/mt3620-user-guide#power-supply).
 1. Set up your Azure Sphere device and development environment as described in the [Azure Sphere documentation](https://docs.microsoft.com/azure-sphere/install/overview).
 1. Even if you've performed this set up previously, ensure you have Azure Sphere SDK version 22.02 or above.
-Open a [Azure Sphere command-line tool](https://docs.microsoft.com/azure-sphere/reference/overview), and run [**azsphere show-version**](https://docs.microsoft.com/azure-sphere/reference/azsphere-show-version) to check.
-Install [the Azure Sphere SDK for Windows](https://docs.microsoft.com/azure-sphere/install/install-sdk) or [the Azure Sphere SDK for Linux](https://docs.microsoft.com/azure-sphere/install/install-sdk-linux).
-1. Connect your Azure Sphere device to your PC by USB.
+To verify the SDK version, open a command-line interface using PowerShell, Windows command prompt, or Linux command shell, and run the **azsphere show-version** command.
+Upgrade the Azure Sphere SDK for [Windows](https://docs.microsoft.com/azure-sphere/install/install-sdk) or [Linux](https://docs.microsoft.com/azure-sphere/install/install-sdk-linux) as needed.
 1. Enable application development, if you have not already done so, by entering the **azsphere device enable-development** command at the command prompt.

 1. Clone the [Azure Sphere samples](https://github.com/Azure/azure-sphere-samples) repository and find the *SystemTime* sample in the *SystemTime* folder or download the zip file from the [Microsoft samples browser](https://docs.microsoft.com/samples/azure/azure-sphere-samples/systemtime/).